Design & Technology

 - Project - designers create functional products with users and purposes in mind.

-Through our engaging D&T lessons, we aim to draw on skills used in maths, science, computing and art.
+Through our engaging D&T lessons, we aim to draw on skills used in mathematics, science, computing and art.